 Partow Technologies develops photonics and electronic technologies for communication and sensing applications.
 The company was founded in 2012 and is headquartered in Vista, California.

-OEpic is a company based in Sunnyvale, California, that specializes in the design, manufacturing, and marketing of optoelectronic integrated circuits (OEICs).
-These circuits integrate optical components and electronics essential for communication systems.
-Established in 2000, OEpic offers chipsets that support data rates of 10 Gbps and 40 Gbps.
-In addition to OEICs, the company manufactures semicustom lasers, photodetectors, and filters, which are used in various communications and sensing applications.
-OEpic also provides comprehensive services including wafer processing, packaging, testing, and foundry services to support its customers.
+OEpic is a company that specializes in the design, manufacture, and marketing of optoelectronic integrated circuits (OEICs).
+Established in 2000 and headquartered in Sunnyvale, California, OEpic integrates optical components with electronics, primarily for communication systems.
+The company offers chip sets capable of operating at speeds of 10 Gbps and 40 Gbps.
+In addition to OEICs, OEpic manufactures semicustom lasers, photodetectors, and filters tailored for various communications and sensing applications.
+The company also provides wafer processing, packaging, testing, and foundry services to support its product offerings.

 Physical Devices